chandini2595/Tensor-Operations/README.md

 - [Tensor Fundamentals in TensorFlow (for comparison)](https://github.com/mrdbourke/tensorflow-deep-learning/blob/main/00_tensorflow_fundamentals.ipynb)

 ## **Why This Matters?**
 Tensors form the foundation of modern deep learning frameworks.
-Whether you're building neural networks, implementing optimization algorithms, or working on distributed ML models, **deep expertise in tensor operations** will make you a better machine learning practitioner. **Practice these notebooks seriously**, as they will enhance your understanding and efficiency in deep learning workflows.
+Whether you're building neural networks, implementing optimization algorithms, or working on distributed ML models, **deep expertise in tensor operations** will make you a better machine learning practitioner.